 What is the Virginia Synod Council?

-The Virginia Synod Council also serves a visionary role in the Virginia Synod.
+The Synod Council serves a visionary role in the Virginia Synod.
 In conjunction with the Office of the Bishop, the Council reviews and coordinates all planning proposals and establishes synod priorities.
 The members of Synod share their various gifts for the purposes of God’s mission and ministry through the Virginia Synod and through the churchwide organization of the ELCA.
 The Synod Council is elected by the yearly Assembly of voting members from each congregation.